Eschatologue/CM_wiki/docs/option/class-options/warlock-invocations/hb.md

 A new page appears in your Book of Shadows, detailing forbidden prayers that mimic a Cleric’s divine power.
 Choose one Channel Divinity option or a feature that uses Channel Divinity from the Cleric class at level 2 or one of its subclasses at level 3.
 You can invoke that option once.
 You regain the ability to do so when you finish a **:rest-short: Short** or **:rest-long: Long Rest**.
 If the chosen Channel Divinity option refers to your Wisdom modifier, you use your Charisma modifier instead.
 If it scales with your Cleric level, you use your Warlock level instead.

-**Repeatable**{ .inl } You can gain this invocation more than once, choosing a different Channel Divinity each time.
+**Repeatable**{.inl} You can gain this invocation more than once, choosing a different Channel Divinity each time.

 ---